nyer/nyer.github.io/_posts/2013-04-15-how-to-set-contenttype-for-freemarker.md

-The code above does such a work: it gets a attribute named `content_type` of the template, and check if the attribute exists, if it exists, then set the contentType of the response. well, the problem seems to be solved. just add
+The code above does such a work: it gets a attribute named `content_type` of the template, and check if the attribute exists, if it exists, then set the contentType with the attribute value.
+Well, the problem seems to have been solved.
+Just add

 	<#ftl attributes={"content_type" : "application/vnd.ms-excel;charset=utf-8"}